km5137/epam-static-webapp/README.md

 </html>
 ```

-2. In Visual Studio Code, create a new file named `index.html` with the following HTML structure:
+2. In Visual Studio Code, create a new file named `Style.css` with the following CSS structure:
 ```
 body {
     font-family: Arial, sans-serif;